turkupy/turkupy.github.io/CONTRIBUTING.md

 - Describe, what you have done and what the PR would add

 Then you can click the "Create pull request"-button.
 We will review it as soon as we have time!

+A note: We kindly request, that you create a one PR per issue, as it is easier to track and review, when there is only one issue per PR.